Accounts Payable and Accounts Receivable

 Accounts payable is recorded when you receive the bill.
 Before you input the information in your journal or software, ensure that all of the information is correct.
 If you receive physical bills and invoices, we recommend you scan them when you receive it and keep a folder either on your computer or in your accounting software where you can find them easily.

 Since accounts payable is a liability, you will need to credit accounts payable when the bill is received and debit an expense or asset account, depending on what the good or service is.

 Once the bill has been paid, you will need to credit cash and debit accounts payable to decrease the balance.

 Accounts receivable is recorded once you have invoiced your customer or client.
 It is an asset account, but the principles of accrual basis accounting say that you need to record this sale as revenue, even if you haven’t received the money yet.

 When you send an invoice, you will need to debit accounts receivable and credit revenue.

-Once your customer or client has paid, then you will debit your cash account and credit accounts receivable.
+Once your customer or client has paid, you will debit your cash account and credit accounts receivable.

 Accounts Payable vs. Accounts Receivable

-As you can see, accounts payable and accounts receivable are the pretty much the reverse of each other.
+As you can see, accounts payable and accounts receivable are pretty much the reverse of each other.
 Accounts payable is money that you have to pay someone else while accounts receivable is money that you will receive from someone else.
 They’re also accurately named.